 Asparagus with Pasta

-Every once in a while my wife asks me to make something she has a desire for and Sunday night it was penne pasta with asparagus which we just happen to have in the refrigerator.
-The asparagus was the young, thin stalks that are so tender and delicious.
+Every once in a while, my wife asks me to make something she has a desire for and Sunday night, it was penne pasta with asparagus, which we happen to have in the refrigerator.
+The asparagus was the young, thin stalks that were so tender and delicious.

-So I did a little research on the Internet for several variations of this dish and came up with the following.
-This is a simple, easy to prepare meal that is perfect any time of the year but especially now when produce is at its best locally.
+So I researched several variations of this dish on the Internet and came up with the following.
+This is simple and easy to prepare, a meal perfect for any time of the year, especially now when produce is at its best locally.

-I cut the recipe down by half since it was just the two of us eating the sauce and there was some leftover.
+Although I posted the recipe below for four servings, I cut the recipe down by half when I made it since it was just the two of us eating the sauce and there was some leftover.
 I did cook a pound of pasta because my two little girls dined on penne with butter and some freshly grated Parmesan cheese, one of their favorite gourmet sauces.

 Penne Pasta with Asparagus Recipe